kobybum/website/blog/dev-ops/2025-03-07-typescript-aws-policy.md

 The `@cdklib/aws-policy` library is a small utility that makes working with AWS IAM policies a bit nicer in TypeScript projects.

 The library is open source and available on GitHub, where you can find more examples and documentation.
 Feel free to use it, modify it, or build on it to fit your needs.

-For more details and CDK libraries, check out the [project readme](https://github.com/kobybum/cdk-libs).